zhenbah/Zhensa/docs/admin/searx.favicons.rst

 .. code:: bash

-   $ python -m searx.favicons cache maintenance
+   $ python -m zhensa.favicons cache maintenance

 The following command can be used to display the state of the cache:

 .. code:: bash

-   $ python -m searx.favicons cache state
+   $ python -m zhensa.favicons cache state

 .. _favicon proxy setup: